lucabtz/lucabtz.github.io/_posts/2024-11-3-pwning-the-chip8-emulator-with-blind-format-strings.md

 What I ended up doing is checking the values bit by bit and adding the format strings `%1$<some power of 2>c`: for example the binary number `1011` would convert to `%1$1c%1$2c%1$8c`.
 I also spitted the write in two steps as this seemed to work better and it also produce smaller format strings, so each time I write only 16 bits using the format `%14$hn` (`14` references the pointer to `puts@got[plt]` we previously written on the stack).
-Splitting the write in two also means we need to update this before the second write.
+Splitting the write in two also means we need to update the GOT address on the stack before the second write.

 After this is done the exploit is completed using again the arbitrary call primitive to call `puts@plt` with any command we